PoshCode/PowerShellPracticeAndStyle/English.md

   [OutputType("<TypeNameString>", ParameterSetName="<Name>")]
   ```

-* If ParameterSetName is used in any of the parameter provide alwats a
+* If ParameterSetName is used in any of the parameter provide always a
   DefaultParameterSetName in the CmdletBinding attribute.

   ```PowerShell